DhilipSanjay/CTFs/PortSwiggerAcademy/OAuth/Lab2.md

 ![Admin Panel](../Images/Lab2-solved.png)

-- Delete the carlos user to finish the lab!!
+- Delete the `carlos` user to finish the lab!!

 ---

 ## Key Takeaway
-- If the `code` or `key` value is useable only once, then make sure not to use it!
+- If the `code` or `key` value is usable only once, then make sure not to use it!